-Extensive curriculum expansion with innovative new schools and programs have included the School of Science and Engineering (1972), the doctorate in educational leadership (1976), and the Matteo Ricci College (1977).
+Curriculum expansion with innovative programs have included the School of Science and Engineering (1972), the doctorate in educational leadership (1976), and Matteo Ricci College (1977).

 The 1980s brought master-level programs in software engineering and psychology, along with a baccalaureate degree in computer science and programs in communication studies and international business.